Toyota TF108

-The Toyota TF108 was a Formula One car with which Toyota competed in the 2008 Formula One season.
+The Toyota TF108 was a Formula One car designed and engineered by Toyota to compete in the 2008 Formula One season.
 The chassis was designed by Pascal Vasselon, John Litjens and Mark Gillan with the engine being designed by Luca Marmorini and Noritoshi Arai overseeing the entire project.
-The cars best finish was second in the Hungarian Grand Prix, driven by Timo Glock.
+The car's best finish was second in the Hungarian Grand Prix, driven by Timo Glock.

 Launch

 The 2008 Toyota challenger, the Toyota TF108, was launched on 10 January 2008, at the team's factory in Cologne, Germany.

 Jarno Trulli was retained as one of the team's drivers for the 2008 season and was joined by former Jordan driver Timo Glock.
 The Toyota test and reserve driver for the 2008 season was Japanese driver Kamui Kobayashi.

 The Toyota team let driver Ralf Schumacher go at the end of the 2007 Formula One season, Schumacher then signed a contract with Mercedes-Benz in the DTM for the 2008 season.